krevis/MIDIApps/Documentation/SysExLibrarian/Source/README.txt

 * Applications/SysExLibrarian

 	The source to the application.
-The project file is SysExLibrarian.xcodeproj; open this using XCode.
+The project file is SysExLibrarian.xcodeproj; open this using Xcode.

 	SysEx Librarian is a Cocoa application, written in Objective-C.